coronavirus-2020-data/coronavirus-data/README.md

 THOUGHTS
 The overlapping bar graph which compares the State's negative and positive cases does not show that testing is getting more accurate—the positive cases are only a sliver of the entire State's testing that day.
 However, daily testing is growing, and the positive cases are shrinking, which shows that mass testing is more effective than specific testing.

+Entry 4 (06.03.20)

+UPDATES
+- Changed overlapping bar graph to compare total state positive cases and negative cases, rather than the top 6 counties positives cases vs the entire state's negative cases.
+- Updated case count data to June 1 and updated all graphs

+THOUGHTS
+I'm interested to see how this data can provide meaning towards publishing a paper, regardless of how detailed/important the paper is.
+Also, during the summer I want to learn python because of its importance in data science.